 Step 1: Context Setting (15-20 seconds) Open with a specific, relevant challenge or opportunity your audience faces.
 Reference current industry conditions, recent market shifts, or emerging competitive pressures that make AI insights particularly valuable.

 Step 2: Credibility Establishment (20-30 seconds) Present the AI's analytical scope, data sources, and successful track record.
-Include specific numbers: datasets analyzed, predictions made, outcomes achieved.
 Connect these capabilities to your audience's specific industry or role.
+Be specific about what the AI actually does, not theoretical capabilities.

 Step 3: Expectation Management (15-20 seconds) Clarify how the presentation will work, what interaction capabilities exist, and what makes this format unique.
 Address any technical aspects that affect audience experience.